-An appropriately detailed geotechnical investigation of each building site leading to development of a site geotechnical model is a key requirement for achieving good foundation performance.
-The objective is not simply to describe the soil and rock encountered, but to gain a good understanding of the geology and geomorphology of the site and thus the likely presence of geotechnical hazards such as soil liquefaction.
-The extent of the investigations should be sufficient to give designers confidence in predicting performance of the site and the building foundations.
+A thorough and detailed geotechnical investigation of each building site leading to development of a full site model is a key requirement to achieving safe and effective design for retaining structures.
+The objective of the investigation is not simply to describe the soils from a limited number of soundings, but to gain a good understanding of the geological history of the site, the future behaviour of the site including the various soil strata, and the variability across the site.
+The extent of the investigations should be sufficient to give designers confidence in predicting satisfactory performance of the site, the building, and the retaining structure.

-An individual site cannot be considered in isolation, but only in the context of adjacent sites and the geomorphology of the area.
+An individual site cannot be considered in isolation but only in context with surrounding sites and the geomorphology of the area.
 Context is especially important when considering the risk of soil liquefaction and damaging lateral ground movements during earthquakes and other geological hazards.